isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-bed-bugs/index.md

 But bed bugs will only move around if they're pregnant females avoiding males, or if seeking food.
 The bugs will hide in a specific location - and thus you might not notice an attack unless it grows severe.
 They'll move also if their hiding areas are disturbed.
 Further, there are many bugs that you may confuse with bed bugs.
-#### **2. Shell Casings�**
+#### **2. Shell Casings**
 The
 bed bug life cycle
 makes the bugs pass via 5 stages - and before molting onto the next stage, they'll feed on blook and shed the exoskeleton leaving behind the shell casings.
 These shell or skin casings or husks will signify the presence of bed bugs in your spaces - this will be an especially growing bed bug infestation.
-The casings will be hollow�and translucent falling off from the juvenile stages of the bed bugs.
+The casings will be hollowand translucent falling off from the juvenile stages of the bed bugs.
 These will be simpler to locate (they won't be moving) compared to bed bugs that'll hide.
 You'll find the casings on areas that bed bugs breed and hatch - so I advise you to examine the crevices, cracks, holes, upholstered furniture, and the mattress seams.
 #### **3. Bed Bug ****Eggs**
 Bed bugs (their females) will lay about 1 to 7 eggs daily.
 Notably, the eggs will be ovular, pearl white, and measuring 1 millimeter in length.
 However, if you're not keen, you may miss the bed bug eggs.